Oruchimaro/Realtime-Chat-App---Laravel-Vue-Pusher/README.md

     Go to .env file and broadcast-driver, default is log, change it to pusher

     Dont forget to run $npm install and $npm run dev
+### RealTime Broadcasting
+    After you added the crud logic for users and chat, its time togo for realtime broadcast.
+    Firest we will create a new event.

+    $ php artisan make:event BroadcastChat

+    now we need to call this event whenever a new chat is created.so we will add an $dispatchesEvents array to chat model.
+    then create a private channel for our messages to be broadcast throught in routes/channels.php file

+    After that we can go and add the channel to our Broadcast event, after setting it up to broadcast over our channel we can go to javascript part.

+    In app.js where we bootstraped the vue app , we can use Echo for listening to the BroadcastChat private channel.and then push the message to chats array. thats all for js part.
+    w